 My love of the Spanish language and South American culture has also more recently taken me to Peru, which I launched for Fleewinter alongside my colleague Jenna after weeks of eating delicious ceviche and trying to coax llamas into taxis!

 Today I am in my element planning other people’s trips, just the way I would do them for myself, if I had that “first trip” again – with the benefit of hindsight.
 I’m rubbish at keeping secrets so I spill most of my favourite finds, haunts and adventures on my travel blog Luxury Travel in Asia.
 And the worst part of my job?
 Well that would definitely be testing out all those luxury boutique hotels I keep finding…!

-Enquire about a trip to Vietnam, Cambodia, Laos or Myanmar now!
+Enquire about a trip to Vietnam, Cambodia, Laos, Myanmar or Peru now!

 “My most special moments in South-east Asia have been when I’ve got off the tourist trail… whether it’s taking a different route through Halong Bay to avoid the other boats, eating in a family home on Inle Lake in Myanmar away from the touts or catching the sunset at my favourite lakeside spot in Siem Reap away from the throngs; it so much more precious than following the crowds.
 This is something I always try to pass on when planning trips for others.” – Delia, South East Asia Specialist

 Warning: Invalid argument supplied for foreach() in /var/sites/f/fleewinter.com/public_html/wp-content/themes/fleewinter/newtheme.php on line 101